Den-is-me/create_hadoop_cluster/README.md

 14446 NodeManager
 13759 NameNode
 ```
-and put the file in dfs.
+and put the file in hdfs.
 ```shell
 $ hdfs dfs -put War_and_Peace.txt /tmp
 ```